Alex-Symonds/Adminas-React/README.md

 ### Document Models
-There are nine models related to documents: DocumentData, DocumentVersion, DocAssignment, ProductionData, SpecialInstruction, DocumentStaticMainFields, DocumentStaticOptionalFields, DocumentStaticSpecialInstruction, and DocumentStaticLineItem.
+There are five models related to documents: DocumentData, DocumentVersion, DocAssignment, ProductionData and SpecialInstruction.

 DocumentData represents "one document", storing all information about the document which will remain constant across any/all revisions that might be needed.
 This turns out to be limited to the type of document, the FK to the associated Job, and a reference name.